 Seasonal discounts – If your product has strong seasonality, offer discounts at certain times of the year to avoid reconsideration

-This is the most obvious of the pricing approaches that maximize retention, because each one is a tangible reward for customers who are more committed to you – in the form of lower marginal costs, certainty around what they’ll pay, or special savings they may not have expected.
+This is the most obvious of the pricing approaches that maximize retention because each one is a tangible reward for customers who are more committed to you – in the form of lower marginal costs, certainty around what they’ll pay, or special savings they may not have expected.
+Each one is also increasingly relevant during a time of high churn and budget cutting, so enabling your Sales teams to utilize these pricing mechanics can have a significant impact.

 Secondly, boost retention by ensuring your standard public pricing is set at the right level (easier said than done, we know).
 There is a trade-off between margin and retention here, and broadly your objective is to maximize the aggregate customer lifetime value (CLV).